xinux-org/i10n/gnome/43/README.md

 "The number of characters that must be typed before Evolution will attempt to autocomplete." javobi kutilmoqda `evolution.gnome-43.pot` 37-40-qator samiddastanbayev <br>

 "Whether force showing the mail address with the name of the autocompleted contact in the entry." javobi kutilmoqda `evolution.gnome-43.pot` 47-50-qator samiddastanbayev <br>

+"Whether to show mailing addresses Work in the editor", "Show mailing Other addresses", "Whether to show mailing addresses Other in the editor" javobi kutilmoqda `evolution.gnome-43.pot` 157-167-qator samiddastanbayev <br>